 All tryouts must be concluded for the above by October 15, 2015

 *All 8U teams are to tryout no earlier than 5:00 PM April 13, 2015

 USA Hockey Mandates Clubs To Have SafeSport Coordinators!

 The safety of its participants is of paramount importance to USA Hockey.
 This includes not only on-ice safety, but also off-ice safety in any part of USA Hockey's programs.

 USA Hockey has long had systems in place to protect its participants from physical abuse, sexual abuse and other types of abuse and misconduct that can be harmful to youth hockey players.
 These include without limitation: physical abuse, sexual abuse, screening, locker room supervision and hazing policies in addition to codes of conduct applicable to administrators, coaches, officials, parents, players and spectators.

 USA Hockey has now mandated that each organization have a SafeSport coordinator.
 A handbook is now available for all coordinators to download along with a copy of the different policies and required training of USA Hockey's and its member programs'.
 Please go to the website link: http://www.usahockey.com/SafeSport.aspx to review this new policy and to download all of the required paperwork for your coordinator!

 Each club coordinator must take the course and download/complete their SafeSport certificate.
 All completed certificates are to be emailed to Pete Rothman, Atlantic District SafeSport Coordinator, at firstname.lastname@example.org.
 All certificates must be completed by September 30 and sent to Pete for confirmation.
-The training website link to USA Hockey is: http://www.usahockey.com/safesport.
-For a copy of a coordinators checklist, click here!
+Pete can also be reached at 844-safe-ice!